HOW WE IMPROVE OUR ENVIRONMENTAL IMPACT

 Approximately 12 grams of every egg is the shell.
 We manufacture 1.5 million eggs a week, which equates to 17.7 tons of egg shell waste that would otherwise be sent to landfill.

 With help from the University of Leicester, we developed an innovative solution to recycle our egg shells.
-Egg shells are made almost entirely of calcium carbonate, a chemical compound with a hard-
+Egg shells are made almost entirely of calcium carbonate, a chemical compound with a hard-wearing, crystalline structure that can be used to replace chalk as plastic filler.

 How it works